noahbkim/cs2s-plugin/README.md

 git submodule update --init --recursive

 # Generate a release (default) and debug Conan profile for dependencies.
 Note
 # that you actually have to edit the second one to change it to debug!
+This is
+# already done for you in the cs2s container.
 conan profile detect               # Automatically names it `default` conan profile detect --name debug  # Edit this such that `build_type=Debug`